A fine, bold locating pin by Guarnieri Del Gesu. This pin is larger than typical - it could be a replacement.

 Split pins and doing things in their right order.

 Stradivari, being the over-achiever that he was, went straight for the center-line, and also he contrived to locate the pin halfway underneath the purfling.
 Sometimes he missed and the pin would end up directly under the purfling.
 Other makers, including Del Gesu at times, also did this.
 It is an elegant, tidy look but it also tells us something else about the construction process: Clearly the locating pin was set before the purfling was laid down.
 This means that the purfling was set after the box, or body, of the violin was closed.
 Finishing the edge and blending the arching down to the purfling was also done with the box closed.
 These days the large majority of makers fix the outline of the violin, set the purfling and finish the arch, before hollowing out the plate and closing the box.
 This reversal gives a lot more control over the finished plate, you know exactly, without guessing, what your arch will look like and what your edge thicknesses will be.
-It does lead to a little absurdity as makers figure out how to recreate Strad’s split pins which are no longer functional but must be there to make an accurate copy.
+It does lead to a little absurdity as makers figure out how to recreate Strad's split pins which are no longer functional but must be there to make an accurate copy.
+I'm a purfle-on-the-box kind of guy.
+I like locating pins, they make the construction process easier, and I think that they are a nice little feature - if they have a genuine functional reason to be there.

 A method for making and fitting violin locating pins

 For many years I was on the look out for toothpicks and drill bits of exactly the right diameters to make locating pins.
 Then I developed a method based around using a Japanese Kiri drill.
-I filed the square, tapered “bit” down to the right diameter.
-When I’ve reached the top of my filed region I know I’ve gone deep enough.
+I filed the square, tapered "bit" down to the right diameter.
+When I've reached the top of my filed region I know I've gone deep enough.
 If I want a larger diameter pin I just keep drilling.
+One nice features of Kiri drills is that they have a little less tendency to wander than the modern twist drills, for this reason I also like to use them for drilling the pilot holes for my f-hole cutter.

 Heres a demo video of the process